 While much of the attention given to the Rowntree legacy has been on these contributions to progressive business practices in the UK, the story of how the Rowntree Company benefitted from colonial era trade has until recently been largely overlooked.
 Preliminary research from the Rowntree Society has identified evidence which suggests that the Rowntree Company bought cocoa and goods produced by enslaved people, as well as benefitting from the system of colonial indenture, and other forms of racial exploitation.
 In April 2021, we published a statement from our trustees which sets out our response to the origins of our endowment.
 Further questions and answers about our statement and our plans for the future are available here.

-We are currently supporting more detailed research into these aspects of the Rowntree legacy to develop a full and accurate understanding of our history.
-We will continue to share this work and our understanding of the Rowntree legacy as it develops.
+We will continue to share our understanding of the Rowntree legacy as it develops.